What Is the Plastic Piece Above the Tire Called?

 What is the plastic part above the tyre?

-In UK spelling, the plastic part above the tyre may be called a wheel arch liner, wheel arch trim, wheel arch molding, splash guard, or inner wing liner.
-The correct name still depends on whether the part is inside the wheel well or on the outer arch.
+In UK usage, an inner plastic panel may be called a wheel arch liner or inner wing liner.
+Visible exterior pieces may be called wheel arch trim, wheel arch molding, flare, or garnish.
+The exact name still depends on whether the part is inside the wheel well or on the outer arch.

 How do I know which replacement clips I need?

-Remove one good clip and compare its head shape, stem length, stem width, and diameter with the replacement set.
-If several clips are missing, use a VIN-based parts diagram or ask a dealer parts counter to identify the correct fasteners.
+Remove one good clip and compare its head shape, stem length, stem width, locking style, and mounting-hole diameter with the replacement.
+If the original hardware is missing, use a VIN-based parts diagram or dealer parts catalog.
+If the correct clip will not stay in place, inspect the mounting hole or tab for damage.

 Conclusion

-The plastic piece above your tire is usually a fender liner if it sits inside the wheel well.
-If it sits on the visible outer edge of the wheel arch, it may be a wheel opening molding, fender flare, fender garnish, or wheel arch trim.
+The plastic piece above your tire is usually a fender liner, wheel well liner, or wheelhouse liner if it sits inside the wheel well.
+Depending on the vehicle and the size of the panel, an inner piece may also be cataloged as a splash shield.
+If the plastic sits on the visible outer edge of the wheel arch, it may be a wheel opening molding, fender flare, fender garnish, wheel arch molding, or wheel arch trim.

 Do not rely on one universal part name.
-Check the part location, side, front or rear position, trim package, mounting holes, finish, and VIN-based diagram before ordering.
-If the plastic is loose, cracked, rubbing the tire, or missing, fix it soon so the wheel well stays protected from spray, grit, salt, and debris.
+Check whether the piece is inside or outside the arch, how much of the wheelhouse it covers, the side, front or rear position, trim package, mounting points, finish, and VIN-based diagram before ordering.
+If the plastic is loose, cracked, rubbing the tire, dragging, or interfering with steering or moving parts, correct the problem before driving farther.

 Sources

-- NHTSA TireWise — tire maintenance, tire pressure, tire condition, tread checks, and tire safety guidance
+- NHTSA TireWise: tire pressure, tread, tire condition, and tire safety guidance

-- NHTSA Recalls Lookup — VIN, vehicle, tire, equipment, recall, investigation, complaint, and manufacturer communication checks
+- NHTSA Recalls Lookup: VIN, vehicle, tire, equipment, recall, investigation, complaint, and manufacturer-communication searches

-- U.S. EPA Road Salt Article — road salt, corrosion, and vehicle/property damage context
+- U.S. EPA Road Salt Article: road salt and corrosion context

-- Ford Wheel-Well Liners — official example of wheel-well liner terminology and shielding function
+- Ford Wheel-Well Liners: official wheel-well liner terminology and shielding function